2023 PGA Championship Golf Predictions with Odds and Expert Picks

 It is major time!
 Oak Hill Country Club in Rochester, New York, will host the second major of 2023.
 The last time we saw Oak Hill host a major championship, Jason Dufner emerged victorious at the 2013 PGA Championship.
 Since then, Oak Hill has undergone a complete renovation in 2020 that will test all phases of competitors' skill set.
 Jon Rahm, the No. 1 ranked player in the Official World Golf Ranking, claimed the first major of the year at the Masters.
 He is currently the second betting favorite behind Scottie Scheffler.
 The two players have combined to win six events on the PGA Tour this season.
 The field is littered with superstars from the PGA Tour and LIV Golf League.
 We will take a look below at who could win the second major of 2023 on Sunday.

 Get sports picks for every league and nearly every matchup on Doc’s free picks page.

-Here is a look at the Top 12 with the lowest golf odds (with ties) to win it all.
+Here is a look at the Top 12 and ties with the lowest golf odds to win it all at online sportsbooks.